SecRedOps/SecRedOps.github.io/_posts/2020-07-16-Walking-Through-A-Maze-Ransomware-Attack.md

 	<a href="/assets/images/RU-IP.png"><img src="/assets/images/RU-IP.png"></a>
 </figure>

 An interesting point to highlight is that the attackers are not wasting time with low privilege accounts are only attempting to log in with Administrator style user names.
-As you can see from the failed logins, they are only using several variations.

 So, we are now at the point where the attackers have access to a server on an internal network.
 Their next task is to carry out reconnaissance of the victim server and other servers they might want to access.